Mi'kmaq Maliseet Program

 - There is recognition that First Nation peoples have been historically disadvantaged in educational and other systems.

 - The program design respects that First Nation students are typically employed and have family commitments.
-In recognition of these commitments, courses are offered one week per month (fall, winter, spring semesters) over a three year period.
+In recognition of these commitments, courses are offered one week per month (September to April) over a two-year period and 2 weeks in the months of May and June.
+Students will be in Field Placement in the 3rd year.

 - There is recognition of First Nation systems of knowledge, practice and ways of learning.